 How does this fit into my forest stewardship plan?

 The Washington State Integrated Forest Management Plan Guidelines include an introductory overview of the property.
-In addition to providing an overview of the land features, you may wish to include a family and land use history.
-This information will help identify the factors which may affect the use or management of your property.
+In addition to providing an overview of the land features, you may wish to include a family and landuse history.
+This information will help identify the factors that may affect the use or management of your property.
 Including some history will deepen your discussion of the resource conditions and management practices that you will outline in your management plan.

 This manual provides a step-by-step guide through the process of completing an ownership and land-use history.
-The manual explains how to use the free online records retrieval websites for Island, San Juan, Skagit, Snohomish, and Whatcom Counties as well as the process for retrieving records from other local archives.
+The manual explains how to use the free online records retrieval websites for King County as well as the process for retrieving records from other local archives.